KDE/documentation-develop-kde-org/HIG/source/components/navigation/actionbutton.rst

    :figclass: border
    :alt:  Primary Action Button

-   Primary action, create a new address book entry.
+   Primary action - create a new address book entry.

-When to use
+When to Use
 -----------

 Use a Primary Action Button whenever there is a primary action for a